 Each tribe has a unique history, so a record created for one tribe might not have been kept as carefully — or at all — for another.
 Inconsistencies in recording tribal affiliation, degree of Indian blood and family relationships are common.
 One BIA agent may have laboriously recorded a tribe’s births and deaths.
 A lazier agent might have copied the previous year’s data, increasing each person’s age by one.
 Widely scattered tribes made contact difficult, and language was often a barrier.
 Ancestors sometimes gave conflicting information, or embellished tribal affiliations to qualify for government aid.
 In some American Indian communities, spiritual beliefs meant the dead weren’t spoken of.
 Not until the late 19th to early 20th centuries did records detail American Indians with reasonable reliability.
 But don’t give up.
 If you’ve exhausted all means of finding one of the following record types, look for another.

-What kinds of documents should you try to mm tip?
+What kinds of documents should you try first?
 These are among the most useful for tracking American Indian ancestors:

 The most significant federal censuses for American Indian research are 1900 and 1910, which include separate Indian schedules.
 These schedules look like regular census forms on the top halves of the pages, but the bottom halves have blanks for tribal affiliation, indication of blood degree and more (though this information isn’t always correct).
 On microfilmed census records, you’ll find the Indian schedules within the general population records.